Sharecropping: United States

-American sharecroppers worked a section of the plantation independently, usually growing cotton, tobacco, rice, sugar, and other cash crops, and received half of the parcel's output.
+American sharecroppers worked a section of the plantation independently.
+In South Carolina, Georgia, Alabama and Mississippi, the dominant crop was usually cotton.
+In other areas it could be tobacco, rice, or sugar.
+At harvest time the crop was sold and the cropper received half of cash paid for the crop on his parcel.
 Sharecroppers also often received their farming tools and all other goods from the landowner they were contracted with.
 Landowners dictated decisions relating to the crop mix, and sharecroppers were often in agreements to sell their portion of the crop back to the landowner, thus being subjected to manipulated prices.
 In addition to this, landowners, threatening to not renew the lease at the end of the growing season, were able to apply pressure to their tenants.
 Sharecropping often proved economically problematic, as the landowners held significant economic control.

 In the Reconstruction Era, sharecropping was one of few options for penniless freedmen to support themselves and their families.
-Other solutions included the crop-lien system (where the farmer was extended credit for seed and other supplies by the merchant), a rent labor system (where the former slave rents his land but keeps his entire crop), and the wage system (worker earns a fixed wage, but keeps none of their crop).
-Sharecropping was by far the most economically efficient, as it provided incentives for workers to produce a bigger harvest.
-It was a stage beyond simple hired labor because the sharecropper had an annual contract.
-Sharecropping as historically practiced in the American South is considered more economically productive than the gang system of slave plantations, though less efficient than modern agricultural techniques.
+Other solutions included the crop-lien system (where the farmer was extended credit for seed and other supplies by the merchant), a rent labor system (where the farmer rents the land but keeps their entire crop), and the wage system (worker earns a fixed wage but keeps none of their crop).
+Sharecropping as historically practiced in the American South was more economically productive than the gang system plantations using slave labor, though less productive than modern agricultural techniques.

 Sharecropping continued to be a significant institution in many states for decades following the Civil War.
 By the early 1930s, there were 5.5 million white tenant farmers, sharecroppers, and mixed cropping/laborers in the United States; and 3 million Blacks.
 In Tennessee, sharecroppers operated approximately one-third of all farm units in the state in the 1930s, with white people making up two thirds or more of the sharecroppers.
 In Mississippi, by 1900, 36% of all white farmers were tenants or sharecroppers, while 85% of black farmers were.
 In Georgia, fewer than 16,000 farms were operated by black owners in 1910, while, at the same time, African-Americans managed 106,738 farms as tenants.